Ron's Gone Wrong: Development and production

-On 12 October 2017, it was announced that the project would be titled Ron's Gone Wrong, and will serve as the first animated feature film from Locksmith Animation.
+On 12 October 2017, it was announced that the project would be titled Ron's Gone Wrong, and will serve as the first animated feature film from Locksmith.
 Alessandro Carloni and Jean-Phillipe Vine were announced to serve as the film's co-directors with Octavio E. Rodriguez.
-The visual effects company DNEG Animation was on board as a digital production partner to provide the film's computer animation (being credited under "Feature Animation by DNEG").
+The visual effects company DNEG Animation was on board as a digital production partner to provide the film's computer animation.
 Also, Baynham, who previously worked with Smith on Arthur Christmas (2011), and Elisabeth Murdoch were announced to executive produce the film with Smith.

 In test screenings, Smith was surprised to find that Donka was a popular character with children.
 The scene where Donka dances on a table with Ron was a favorite scene for children, and Smith viewed this as "comedy there that they haven't seen before".

 Casting

 Grazer first began recording lines for the role of Barney in 2017 when he was 13 and did not finalize his role until early 2021 by the time he was 18.
 Grazer said that it became difficult to maintain his 13-year-old prepubescent voice throughout the years of recording.
 He was originally introduced as a test voice for early animatics, but Smith kept him on after being astounded by the emotional range of his performance.

 Galifianakis was instructed to perform much of his lines for the role of Ron in a deadpan voice, to convey that Ron is run by an algorithm and is not very emotional.
 He commented that this was challenging and unusual, because he had never had directors in the past ask for "less" emotion.
-Smith praised Helms' performance in the role of Graham for skillfully improvising lines and contributing additional "touches" to the film, saying "You give him the lines and he’ll do six versions of his own and he’s hilarious".
+Smith praised Helms' performance in the role of Graham for skillfully improvising lines and contributing additional "touches" to the film, saying "You give him the lines and he'll do six versions of his own and he's hilarious".